Grayston Lynch: BUNCIN Career (DEACON), 1973 to 1978

-Grayston was recruited by Lucien Conien into Bureau of Narcotics Counter-Intelligence Network (BUNCIN), later renamed DEA Clandestine Operations Network (DEACON) after the Bureau of Narcotics and Dangerous Drugs (BNDD) was renamed Drug Enforcement Administration (DEA).
+Lynch was recruited by Lucien Conien into Bureau of Narcotics Counter-Intelligence Network (BUNCIN), later renamed DEA Clandestine Operations Network (DEACON) after the Bureau of Narcotics and Dangerous Drugs (BNDD) was renamed Drug Enforcement Administration (DEA).
 Bob Medell requisitioned Grayston Lynch to work directly with him in BUNCIN.
 Lynch's primary task was to identify offshore suppliers of illegal drugs.
-Grayston had been running secret CIA operations in Cuba, Central and South America for many years and developed numerous clandestine resources.
+Lynch had been running secret CIA operations in Cuba, Central and South America for many years and developed numerous clandestine resources.

 Published works

 Lynch wrote a book, Decision for Disaster: Betrayal at the Bay of Pigs, based on his experience leading the rebel Brigade 2506.